timveil/hive-jdbc-uber-jar/README.md

     # for example, from my Mac, i execute the follwing command
     kinit -t /[path to my keytab]/tveil.keytab
     ```
+* You have installed the [JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) jars in the correct place.
+  * In DbVisualizer go to "Help" > "About" > "System Properties" and look for the `java.home` entry.
+This should point to the JRE used by the tool.
+Make sure the JCE jars are the `lib/security` directory under this folder.
+The latest JCE jars have a modified date of `12/20/2013`.
+  * In DataGrip - todo

 ## DbVisualizer (as of version 9.5.5)
 Below is an example configuration using [DbVisualizer](http://www.dbvis.com/) against a kerberized cluster:

-2. `kinit` with an appropriate principal and launch DbVisualizer
+1. `kinit` with an appropriate principal and launch DbVisualizer

-4. Open DbVisualizer preferences ("DbVisualizer" > "Preferences") and add the following properties.
+1. Open DbVisualizer preferences ("DbVisualizer" > "Preferences") and add the following properties.
 DbVisualizer will need to be restarted after applying these changes.

     ```dosini
     # optional flag to help debug kerberos issues